tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

  - In this chapter, I'll use opencontrailnightly:latest repo, since several features are not available in 5.0.1 release, but please notice that this repo could be a bit unstable in some cases.

-## HA behaivor of Tungsten Fabric components
+## HA behavior of Tungsten Fabric components

 When setup for serious traiffc is planned, HA always will be a requirement.